gabetucker2/gostack/README.md

 	By default, does not compare the stack structs, but rather their cards; can be set true and adjusted with `matchByTypeStack`
  @param `matchByTypeStack` type{MATCHBY} default MATCHBY_Object
  @param `deepSearchType` type{DEEPSEARCH} default DEEPSEARCH_False
- @param `compareCards` type{bool} default true
-	By default, does not compare the card structs, but rather their individual values; can be set true and adjusted with `matchByTypeCard`
- @param `matchByTypeCard` type{MATCHBY} default MATCHBY_Object
  @param `matchByTypeKey` type{MATCHBY} default MATCHBY_Object
  @param `matchByTypeVal` type{MATCHBY} default MATCHBY_Object
  @param `compareIdxs` type{bool} default false